pv-udpv/iptvportal-client/docs/cli.md

 - Admin password
 - Optional settings (timeout, retries, SSL verification)

-Creates a `.env` file in the current directory.
+Creates a `~/.iptvportal/cli-config.yaml` with your settings (optionally creates a `.env` file in the current directory if selected).

 ### Show Current Configuration